Find Product

 What your insurer needs when you apply

-Construction fleet submissions require more detail than standard fleet submissions, and incomplete information is the most common reason for inaccurate initial quotes that subsequently increase when full details are provided.
-Prepare the following before approaching brokers or comparison services.
+Construction fleet submissions need more detail than standard fleet submissions, and incomplete information is the most common reason for inaccurate initial quotes that go up later when full details are provided.
+Get the following ready before approaching brokers or comparison services.

 • Driver schedule (if named driver): full name, licence number, years held, three-to-five year claims and conviction history for each driver